MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-schedule-pipeline-job.md

 #### Parameters

 - `expression` **(required)** is a standard crontab expression that expresses a recurring schedule.
 - `start_time` (optional) is the schedule start date and time with timezone.
-For example, `start_time: "2022-05-10T10:15:00-04:00"` means the schedule starts from 10:15:00AM on 2022-05-10 in UTC-4 timezone.
+For example, `start_time: "2022-05-10T10:15:00-04:00"` means the schedule starts from 10:15:00 AM on May 10, 2022 in UTC-4 timezone.
 If omitted, the default is equal to schedule creation time.
 If the start time is in the past, the first job runs at the next calculated run time.
 - `end_time` (optional) is the end date and time with timezone.
-If omitted, the schedule remains active until it's manually disabled.
+If omitted, the schedule remains active until manually disabled.
 - `time_zone` (optional) specifies the time zone of the recurrence schedule.
 If omitted, the default is UTC.

 # [Studio UI](#tab/ui)